littensy/rbxts-react/README.md

 ### Attempt to index nil with `useMemo` (or other hooks)

-This error happens when React can't figure out how to retrieve the current instance of the component.
-This can be for a number of reasons:
+This error happens when a hook was called in an invalid environment.
+There are two common reasons for this error:

 1. You're using a hook outside of a component, or using function components incorrectly.